 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are right.
+If this sounds like a case study on supply and demand, then you are on the right track.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

 Remember that in order to obtain R22, you must be an EPA-certified technician.
 So, the average homeowner can’t purchase a cylinder themselves.
-Also, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+Also, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
 This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our experts come out to inspect your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+This is why when our experts come out to assess your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade due to the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

 If you own an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
-Alternatively, you can contact your local Service Experts center.
+If you can't find it, you can check your user’s manual.
+Alternatively, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating tests than R22.

 You may have heard of “drop-in” replacements for R22.
 We strongly against against this route.
-Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
-It usually costs the homeowner more money, and virtually always voids the manufacturer warranty.
+Usually a homeowner who is concerned about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
+It often costs the homeowner more money, and almost always voids the manufacturer warranty.
 The truth about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a unit, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is skipped, your system will quickly stop working, and you’ll need to get a new unit anyway.
+The phrase “drop-in” is suggesting retrofitting a unit, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants work at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this vital step is skipped, your system will quickly stop running, and you’ll need to get a new unit anyway.
+If you are insistent on exploring drop-ins, then consult with an HVAC company to determine your best replacement refrigerant.

-It’s better to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
-To reduce the chances of an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old AC before it quits working.
-If you’re thinking the same thing, then you’re in good company!
+It’s smart to discuss pricing choices with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
+To reduce the chances of an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old system before it quits working.
+If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
-You can always check for this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).
+However, air conditioners installed after 2010 might use R22, so it’s best to check with an HVAC Expert.
+You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?